Greenfield Papyrus: Manuscript

-The Greenfield Papyrus is a papyrus roll with an original length of about 37 meters and about 47 cm wide.
+The Greenfield Papyrus is a papyrus roll with an original length of about 37 metres and about 47 cm wide.
 Nowadays, the manuscript is divided into 96 pieces.
 The manuscript contains both text and drawings, the text is written on the recto side and in hieratic script and partly in hieroglyphs.
 The Book of the Dead includes a series of hymns, litanies, tributes and homages.
 The papyrus is dated to between the 950s and 930s BC during Egypt's Twenty-first Dynasty.
 The manuscript describes the burial of the priest Pinudjem II and his wife Neskhons's daughter Nesitanebetashru around the year 930 BC.
 One of the scenes shows when the god Shu (God of Air) helps Nut (Goddess of the Sky) to divide heaven and earth, represented as Geb (God of the Earth).
 Among the scenes are also parts of the creation of the world according to the Egyptian creation myth with the god Atum in the centre.